Shahzadali062/user-auth-app/README.md

 # User Authentication App

-This project is a take-home assignment completed for **Kloudius Services.**
+This project is a take-home assignment completed for **Kloudius Services**.
-It demonstrates authentication flow implementation.
+It demonstrates a complete authentication flow built using **React Native** and **TypeScript**, focusing on state management, validation, persistence, and user experience.

 ---